synox/open-life-tracker/README.md

 3. Access with your desktop or mobile browser.

 ## Status
 This software is still under development.
-Be safe and make export your entries every few weeks or month.
+Be safe and export your entries every few weeks or month.

 ## Build and test
 If you make changes, that's how you build it. `npm` installation required.